rGunti/discomoka/README.md

-# discomoka
+# Discomoka
-discomoka is a Discord Bot inspired by my previous TeamSpeak Bot "Momoka"
+Discomoka is a Discord Bot inspired by my previous TeamSpeak Bot "Momoka".